 Founder & CEO

-As a person who experienced mental health systems that are often ineffective at promoting recovery and community inclusion, I am passionate about improving these systems through research that advances the use of evidence-based practices in real-world settings.
+As someone who personally experienced mental health systems that are ineffective at promoting recovery and community inclusion, I am passionate about improving others’ experiences and outcomes through research that advances the use of evidence in real-world settings.

 Morgan Pelot has worked as a Research Assistant with Live & Learn, Inc. since 2018.
 She has worked on the 2018 Peer Respite Essential Features survey, the Psychiatric Medication Discontinuation/Reduction study, and quantitative and qualitative analysis for various consulting projects.
 Morgan has served as a peer counselor for almost two years at Second Story Respite house in Santa Cruz, CA and has completed peer support trainings including Intentional Peer Support, Cultural Competency, and required ethics trainings.
 For the prior two years she worked as a Direct Service Professional with adults with developmental and intellectual disabilities, providing job coaching, teaching independent living skills, and education about mental and emotional health.

 Morgan graduated from University of California, Santa Cruz with a major in Psychology and Molecular, Cell, and Developmental Biology and is particularly interested in psychosocial approaches to emotional health and psychotherapy research.

 Matt began work as Operations Coordinator for Live & Learn, Inc. in 2019.
 They help manage the administrative, operational, and developmental aspects of the company, as well as help with research and graphic design.
 Matt is passionate about social justice, community driven work, and promoting equity and access in health care.